-Community-engaged teaching and research can influence behavior, learning, quality of life, social identity, participation in society and other topics that are important to educators – and to society in general.
-Engaged Research Grants for Faculty incentivize faculty inquiry into interactions between community engagement and these issues.
+Grants for Faculty Research on Engagement incentivize faculty inquiry into the ways that community-engaged teaching and research influence behavior, learning, quality of life, social identity, participation in society and other topics that are important to educators – and to society in general.

-Successful applications will propose to create knowledge that informs university academic programs and decision making.
-The proposed research program should be relevant to the applicants’ field(s) of study and contribute to the quality of Cornell’s actions, policies and programs.
-The Office of Engagement Initiatives welcomes novel research initiatives and also projects that are team-based, collaborative, and/or cross-disciplinary.
+The proposed research should be relevant to the applicants’ field(s) of study and contribute to the evidence base for the impact of community-engaged approaches.
+The proposed research may produce findings that can inform university decision-making in relation to curricula and academic programs.
+The Office of Engagement Initiatives welcomes novel research methodologies and also projects that are team-based, collaborative and/or cross-disciplinary.

-Engaged Research Grants for Faculty are intended to support:
+Grants for Faculty Research on Engagement are intended to support:

 Research projects that aim to advance understanding of the impact of community-engaged learning, teaching and research on students, community partners, staff and/or faculty